mnmaraes/react-native-dash/README.md

 **If you're looking for React Native documentations for Dash**: they're already in Preferences -> Downloads -> User Contributed.
 This repo is used to generate those docs.
 You don't need to touch it unless you want to contribute to it.

 To update the docset, please read the instructions [here](https://github.com/Kapeli/Dash-User-Contributions#contribute-a-new-docset) (more specifically, "Set up your directory structure").
-To generate the docset for your Dash-User-Contributions pull quest, you'd use this repo.
+To generate the docset for your Dash-User-Contributions pull request, you'd use this repo.

 **Note**: if you do wish to update the docset, please notify me by [opening an issue](https://github.com/epitaphmike/react-native-dash/issues/new).
 I'd like to double check everything before you send it off to the Dash repo.